-Weather conditions have been very difficult for lawns in 2012.
-The almost constant rain in the UK has encouraged ant infestation in many lawns and the humid conditions in the grass sward have resulted in ‘Red Thread‘, a summer fungal disease, attacking almost 70% of lawns in the area in which I treat.
+Weather conditions recently have been very difficult for lawns.
+Drought and floods have weakened grass and caused ‘Red Thread‘ in many lawns.
 The effect of this has been to reduce the quality of the lawn’s surface and in many cases created the opportunity for moss to develop!

 But do not worry, Autumn is the best time of the year to remedy the situation and revive your lawn for next year.
 Your grass is now entering its second annual growth period and therefore September and October are the perfect months for my three-step repair programme of Scarification, Over-seeding and Top Dressing.

 Scarification – The mechanical removal of dead grass, leaves and moss which will gradually suffocate your lawn.